Pavel Stratan: Personal life

-Stratan is now living in Pipera in the capital of Romania, Bucharest with his wife Rodica, an engineer, daughter Cleopatra (b.
-October 2002), and son, Cezar (b.
-December 2008).
+Stratan is now living in Pipera, in the capital of Romania, Bucharest, with his wife Rodica, an engineer, daughter Cleopatra (born October 2002), and son, Cezar (born December 2008).
 The family moved to Romania from Moldova in 2011.
-His daughter entered the Guinness World Records as the youngest person ever to score commercial success at the age of three, with her song "Ghiţă", which became a No. 1 hit in Romania.
+His daughter entered the Guinness World Records as the youngest person ever to achieve commercial success at the age of three, with her song "Ghiţă", which became a No. 1 hit in Romania.